 Two of the biggest things that we learned when you place a call to try to get a bill reduced is to always begin with the person’s name and asking for help.
 “Good afternoon to you too Sandra, I am wondering if you can help me today…”.
 Using someone’s first name along with “can you help me” always give you the best chance of getting what you want.

-Lesson: It doesn’t hurt to ask for a lower price on anything!
+Money Lesson: It doesn’t hurt to ask for a lower price on anything!
 The worst they could say is no. Negotiating is a battle, be prepared.

-Lesson: Try to live as debt free as possible.
+Money Lesson: Try to live as debt free as possible.
 Do not carry any type of debt unless it is unavoidable!

 Related Article: How I Paid Off $68,000 in Student Loans in 37 Months

-6. Dangerous Advertising
+6. Be Aware of Dangerous Advertising

-Lesson: Do not fall for the advertisements that the media puts out.
+Money Lesson: Do not fall for the advertisements that the media puts out.
 Rarely is the deal actually worth it.

 Actually, you should have started to think about retirement yesterday!
 Planning for the future is SO important and you do not want to wait to start planning and lose out on potential capital gains, compound interest, and company matching.

 Money Lesson: Get a plan for retirement and start saving as soon as possible.
 What you put in now, will pay off in the long run!

 Kelan places his documents on one side, I place mine on the other, and share documents hang out in the middle.
 We have each folder color coded to a year and this provides an easy location to look up any questions on previous years taxes.

 Money Lesson: Stay organized with your tax documents and check to see what credits and deductions apply to your situation.